hemilabs/heminetwork/localnode/NODE_RUNNING.md

 #### CPU, RAM, and Disk

-You can choose to run several different configurations (implemented as docker profiles, see below), each with their own requirements:
+You can choose to run several different configurations (implemented as [Docker Profiles](#docker-profiles)), each with their own requirements:
 | Profile    | CPU Cores | Memory | Disk (NVMe Recommended) |
 | ---------- | --------- | ------ | ----------------------- |
 | full       | 8         | 40GB   | 6TB                     |